Lively industrial culture - the creative vein of the Bergisch tri-city area

-The abundance of water allowed the region to prosper.
-Centres of trade and production emerged along the Wupper and in the valley.
-The Bergisches Land is considered to be the cradle of industry.
-In Remscheid, Solingen and Wuppertal, you will come across stone witnesses to industrial history in many locations.
-Stroll around Textilstadt Wülfing and the clothmakers’ town of Lennep and feel the spirit of times gone by.
-Cottages, hammers and forges offer history you can touch.
-Jousting matches at Schloss Burg take you back to the middle ages.
+The abundance of water brought prosperity to the region.
+Centres of trade and production emerged along the river Wupper and in the Wupper valley.
+The Bergisches Land is considered to be the cradle of industrialisation in continental Europe.
+In Remscheid, Solingen and Wuppertal, you will come across stone witnesses to industrial history in many places.
+Stroll around the textile town of Wülfing and the clothmakers’ town of Lennep and feel the spirit of days gone by.
+Cottages, hammers and forges contain history you can touch.
+Jousting matches at Schloss Burg take you back to the Middle Ages.

-“Altes Eisen” (old iron) is not only fit for the museum: the suspension railway zooms through the city of Wuppertal every three minutes.
-And the imposing Müngsten Bridge ensures the rail connection between Remscheid and Solingen.
+“Altes Eisen” (old iron) is not only fit for the museum: The suspension railway zooms through the city of Wuppertal every three minutes.
+And the imposing Müngsten Bridge provides the rail connection between Remscheid and Solingen.

-The Pina Bausch dance theatre, the Von-der-Heydt Museum, the Teo-Otto-Theater and Konzerthaus Solingen – the art and cultural offering is broad and multifaceted.
-Some things will surprise you: Wuppertal is considered an insider tip for tango fans.
-A cabaret scene has developed in Lennep.
-At the old fire station, there is “Talflimmern”, an open-air summer cinema.
-The Bergisch Symphony Orchestra perform outdoor concerts in the city districts.
-And last but not least: there are zero-euro banknotes with local motifs as souvenirs.
+The Pina Bausch dance theatre, the Von der Heydt Museum, Teo Otto Theaterand Konzerthaus Solingen – the art and cultural offering is broad and diverse.
+Some things will surprise you: Did you know that Wuppertal is considered an insider tip for tango fans?

 A cabaret scene has developed in Lennep.
 The old fire station is now home to “Talflimmern”, an open-air summer cinema.
 The Bergisch Symphony Orchestra perform outdoor concerts in parts of the city.
 And last but not least: There is a very special souvenir to be had – zero-euro bank notes with regional themes.